 As far as rides for toddlers go, you can add Gran Fiesta Tour Starring the Three Caballeros in the Mexico Pavilion, Living with the Land (I love it, but it’s a tad boring for some), Spaceship Earth and The Seas With Nemo & Friends.

 If your toddler is tall enough, she can ride Soarin’.
 I would check somewhere else first, though.
 I remember one incident where daughter #2 was a toddler, and she barely missed the height requirement, so she couldn’t ride.
-Daughter was extremely peeved and proceeded to voice her displeasure to everyone around her.
+Said daughter was extremely peeved and proceeded to voice her displeasure to everyone around her.
 She threw herself on the ground and had a massive tantrum.
 Not even the candy I had in my bag could stop it.
-Eventually the calming waters of Living with the Land stopped it, but there were many looks of concern from guests wondering whether they should call CPS on me.
+Eventually the calming waters of Living with the Land pacified her, but there were many looks of concern from guests wondering whether they should call CPS on me.

 There is plenty to explore and see in Epcot, and the opportunity to meet different Disney characters, including several Disney princesses in their countries.
 Many are not inside, however, so the waits can get hot.